AaronL1011/MERN-Final-Project/README.md

 - **Anita**, 55 year old empty-nester.
 Currently travelling around Australia in a caravan with her partner Brian

-  - Her experience with technology stems from working in administration of small businesses prior to her retirement
+  - Her experience with technology stems from working in administration of small businesses prior to hI thought that using avatars would be less problematic than er retirement
   - She would like to organise her photos from her journey to share with friends and family
   - She finds other platforms she has used such as flicker and instagram are either too structured or not structured enough, as well as taking to long to do what she wants to do.